 Partner Broker Highlight: Mike Hammond

-Tenant Rep Broker at Tenant Consulting Group (Washington, DC Metro)
+Mike Hammond, Tenant Rep Broker at Tenant Consulting Group

-Mike didn’t initially plan for a career in brokerage.
+Mike didn't initially plan for a career in commercial real estate.

-That role gave him a front-row view into the regional deal flow.
+That role gave him a front-row view into regional deal flow — eventually supporting four offices across the region.

 From cold calls to "warm" outreach

-The early years of canvassing were simple: call a prospect, reach them at their office, and run a script.
+The early years of canvassing were straightforward: call a prospect, reach them at their office, run a script.
+That approach worked for decades.

-Today, decision-makers are remote, overwhelmed with outreach, and quick to screen unknown numbers… so Mike has evolved the approach.
+Today, decision-makers are remote, overwhelmed with outreach, and quick to screen unknown numbers.
+So Mike evolved the approach — shifting from cold pitches to context-driven conversations.

-He focuses on triggering relevance.
-For example, calling a tenant in a building where he just restructured their neighbor’s lease:
+One method: calling a tenant in a building where he just restructured a neighbor's lease.

 "You might not know them, but they are interested in hearing what their neighbor did."

-He also tracks clients as they move companies, monitors building ownership changes, and finds practical reasons to reach out.
-The goal is no longer pitching strangers – it’s timing, context, and relationship.
+He also tracks clients as they move companies, monitors building ownership changes, and finds practical, relevant reasons to reach out.
+The goal is no longer pitching strangers — it's timing, context, and relationship.

 Using systems to stay top-of-mind during long lease cycles